behu-kea/first-semester-java/lessons/week-01/2-tuesday.md

 ### Plan

-Now when we truly understand the problem as well as we can we need to plan for fixing the problem.
+When we truly understand the problem as well as we can, we need to plan for fixing the problem.

+Planning gives your brain time to analyze the problem and properly process the information.
+It is a task that is not done often enough especially among novice programmers.
+Novice programmers have a tendency to just start solving a problem.
+This typically affect the solution that in turn has not been structured well/thought through/have problems.

+So how should a plan be made then?
+It's up to you.
+Typically just writing down in steps how you are going to solve the problem is sufficient.
+Another helpful tool when planning writing some software is [writing pseudo code](https://www.geeksforgeeks.org/how-to-write-a-pseudo-code/)

 ### Divide

+By this stage the you should have a clear understanding of the problem, an overall plan for how you will fix the problem.
+Now we come to dividing the problem into smaller subproblems.